Why Gravel Bikes?

 Surly launched the very first gravel bike ages ago with the Cross Check (a bike we don't sell, but more on that later).
 The Cross Check was a complete revision of the Cyclocross bike, Cyclocross being a professional sport that involves riding snowy and muddy Flemish cobble-stone roads in the off-season.
 Historically, a Cyclocross bike was itself a modified road bike, with room for wider tires, much more powerful braking, and a higher bottom-bracket position which meant that the cranks sat higher so you could hop logs without damaging the drivetrain.
 In other words, a sport even more niche than traditional road cycling.
 So, what gives?

 When Surly launched the Cross Check it was never designed to be a Cyclocross bike.
 It was designed to be a performance bike that could go fast-but-not-competitive-racing-fast, it was designed to go-light-touring-but-maybe-not-heavy-riding-across-Canada-touring, and it was meant to commute, because it had the wheelbase, tire-width (with room for fenders!), braking power, and general durability to handle the abuses of a city.
 It was designed to be what we call a performance all-rounder.
 Perfect for anyone who takes performance seriously, but isn't about to form a pro-racing drug habit.
+It was also the only performance bike that could just as easily function as a city bike too (and in our industry, that kind of versatility never happens).
+You wouldn't ride your thin-tired, 20 spoke wheel through streetcar tracks nor would you lock your carbon frame to a pole.
+Well, you could with a Cross-Check.
+And, you could still go fast and do the occasional light tour.
+Awesome!

 Not surprisingly, the Cross Check kickstarted a re-interest in actual Cyclocross racing, and that's where things got confusing, because suddenly the difference needed to be teased out.
 Leading companies like Raleigh and Masi - both of whom we carry - suddenly carried an insane amount of true Cyclocross bikes and Gravel bikes, all in steel, aluminum and carbon options, making their catalogs swell with pages.
 The main difference was geometry, tire width, and spec - but it is fair to say things felt muddy (gravelly?) for a while.